 - HOA dues.
 Condominiums and many newer communities carry homeowners association dues, ranging from modest to several hundred dollars a month.

 - Utilities.
-As an owner you now pay for everything—electricity and gas (Puget Sound Energy serves much of the region), water, sewer, garbage, and internet.
+As an owner you now pay for all of them: electricity and gas (Puget Sound Energy serves much of the region), water, sewer, garbage, and internet.

 Maintenance and the 1 Percent Rule

 The cost renters never think about is upkeep.
 A widely used guideline is to budget 1 to 3 percent of the home's value each year for maintenance and repairs.
-On a $600,000 home, that is $6,000 to $18,000 annually—some years far less, some years (a new roof, a failed water heater) far more.
+On a $600,000 home, that is $6,000 to $18,000 annually.
+Some years it is far less; some years, when the roof or the water heater goes, it is far more.

 The Pacific Northwest adds its own line items.
-Our wet climate means regular gutter cleaning, moss treatment, and roof attention; older homes may need crawl-space moisture management.
-None of this is optional—deferring it simply makes the eventual bill larger.
+Our wet climate means regular gutter cleaning, moss treatment, and roof attention, and older homes may need crawl-space moisture management.
+None of this is optional.
+Deferring it only makes the eventual bill larger.

 Costs Specific to the Puget Sound